Derek Ford: Career

-In Italy he directed Erotic Fantasies (1978) aka Proibito erotico and back in England he quit as the director of Don't Open till Christmas (1984).
+In Italy he directed Erotic Fantasies (1978) Proibito erotico and back in England he quit as the director of Don't Open till Christmas (1984).
 In the mid-eighties after his divorce, Ford was left to bring up his two children on his own.
 At this time he attempted to find more mainstream work and dissociate himself from his past, but what little work came his way would drag him back to exploitation film.
 He directed La Casa delle Orchidee (The House of Orchids) in Italy in 1983, in which (returning to the themes of The Wife Swappers) a group of Italian women join a 'dare club', and co-directed a Hills Have Eyes rip-off in Sweden called Blood Tracks which also features a brief cameo role from Ford as a location scout for a rock video (Ford's only other known acting role is as "Circus Santa Claus" in Don't Open Till Christmas).
 He was also involved in writing a never-made softcore sitcom called Park Lane.
 Ford's final film, The Urge to Kill, starring Peter Gordeno & Sarah Hope-Walker has never been given an official release, although clips from it appear in the 2005 documentary The Wild, Wild World of Dick Randall, and several bootlegs of it have surfaced over the years.
 The film was eventually given an official DVD release in France on 1 April 2014 by the Uncut Movies label.